richarddubay/coe-training/lesson-4-project-setup/lesson.md

 #### Deleting

 When we “delete” we should probably never actually delete.
+It's totally okay if you want to _actually_ delete right now, but in general it's frowned upon.
 We should just set the date (or a flag) and then check that when we’re pulling data.
 It could get kind of crazy with data relationships if we decide to actually delete something.

 #### Indexes